| Poems of Shamik

 And countless Grammy titles and awards you've won.

 Now, please come down to earth!
-Do not forget that
+Do not forget

 You are my neighbour; plus, I hope you get that